 Reinstatement for Disqualification

-Following a notice of disqualification, a student’s graduate advisor may file a Graduate Petition for Reinstatement.
+Following a notice of disqualification, a student’s graduate program coordinator may file a Graduate Petition for Reinstatement.
 The form can be found under Reinstatement on the College of Graduate Studies Graduate Student Forms site.
 The form indicates that there are four categories by which a student can be reinstated: extenuating circumstances, special consideration, grade change and program of study.
-Please note that only the graduate advisor can initiate this form and students should work with their advisor when determining which reinstatement category is applicable.
+Please note that only the graduate program coordinator can initiate this form and students should work with their program coordinator when determining which reinstatement category is applicable.